 An accused or complainant student may obtain a copy of the taped proceedings.
-Request forms can be obtained from the Office of the Conduct Administrator.
-Please note that it may take up to five business days for the tape(s) to be copied, and made available.
+Request forms can be obtained from the Office of the Director of Student Conduct and Community Standards.
+Please note that it may take up to five business days for the tape(s) to be copied and made available.